Leib Groner: Early life and education

 Yehuda Leib Groner was born in New York City on April 25, 1931.
 His parents were Rabbi Mordechai Avrohom Yeshaya Groner and Menucha Rochel Groner.
 His brother, Rabbi Yitzchok Dovid Groner, became the most senior Chabad rabbi in Melbourne, Australia, and the director of the Yeshivah Centre there.
 Groner was a direct descendant of Shneur Zalman of Liadi, the founding Rebbe of Chabad-Lubavitch.

 Groner studied at the Central Yeshiva Tomchei Temimim Lubavitch at 770 Eastern Parkway in Crown Heights, Brooklyn, where he excelled as a student.
-He often spoke in learning with Rabbi Menachem Mendel Schneerson, the future Lubavitcher Rebbe, who was then known as the son-in-law of the sixth Chabad Rebbe, Yosef Yitzchak Schneersohn, and had an office in the building.
-Groner's connection to Schneerson had begun at Groner's bar mitzvah celebration, where, as a guest, Schneerson had spoken for 1 hour and 20 minutes.
+He often spoke with Menachem Mendel Schneerson, the future Lubavitcher Rebbe, and had an office in the building.
+Groner's connection to Schneerson began at Groner's bar mitzvah celebration, where Schneerson spoke for 1 hour and 20 minutes.
 In 1949, Schneerson asked Groner to join the team of Merkos L'Inyonei Chinuch, working in the Kehot Publication Society, thus adding Groner to his secretariat.

 Secretary to the Lubavitcher Rebbe

 In 1951, Schneerson succeeded his father-in-law as the seventh Rebbe of Chabad-Lubavitch.
-After Groner married in 1954, the Rebbe asked him to become his personal assistant.
-On April 13, 1984, the Rebbe referred to Groner as "my general".
-Groner maintained his role until the Rebbe's death on June 12, 1994.
-After the Rebbe's death, Groner became a public speaker, traveling the world retelling many of his encounters with Schneerson.
+After Groner married in 1954, Schneerson asked him to become his personal assistant.
+On April 13, 1984, Schneerson referred to Groner as "my general."
+Groner controlled access to Schneerson, and vied for power with Schneerson's chauffeur and spokesman, Rabbi Yehuda Krinsky.
+After Schneerson's death in 1994 he became a public speaker.